PARKDALE

 Chef Karma’s approach to cooking was shaped early on by his grandmother, later refined in a Tibetan monastery, and expanded through years living and cooking across Asia, the United States, and Toronto.
 Today, Garleek Kitchen reflects that journey: thoughtful, layered dishes that draw from tradition while embracing influence and evolution.

-Did you know?
+Did You Know?
 Many chefs develop their signature style by blending family recipes with techniques learned across different cultures.

 1500 Queen West